isaac-sim/IsaacLab/source/standalone/workflows/ray/README.md

 	See ``./isaaclab.sh -p source/standalone/workflows/ray/launch.py -h``
 	for all possible arguments

-	For example, you could invoke with:
+	For example,

 	```
 	./isaaclab.sh -p source/standalone/workflows/ray/launch.py
 	 --cluster_host google_cloud --namespace <NAMESPACE>  --image <CUSTOM_ISAAC_RAY_IMAGE> --min_workers 4 --max_workers 16
 	 ```

-4. Check that your KubeRay cluster worked with `kubectl get pods` and `kubectl describe pods`.
+4. Check that the KubeRay cluster creation worked with `kubectl get pods` and `kubectl describe pods`.
 	It may take a few minutes for the cluster to spin up.
-If there is an error, or a crash loop backup, you can inspect the logs further with ``kubectl logs <POD_NAME>``.
-When all pods say ``Running`` as their status, the cluster is ready to tune hyperparameters.
+If there is an error, or a crash loop backup, or the pods are stuck on pending, logs can be inspected with ``kubectl logs <POD_NAME>``.
+When all pods have a ``Running`` status, the cluster is ready to tune hyperparameters.

 ### Shared Steps for Kubernetes/KubeRay and Ray Clusters